-My role as a Vancouver technical writer is to help your software project succeed – by creating customized, user-focused documentation that replaces vendor techno-speak, softens the shock of the new, and provides effective ongoing help for users when they need it.
+My role as a Toronto technical writer is to help your documentation project succeed – by creating customized, user-focused documentation that replaces vendor techno-speak, softens the shock of the new, and provides effective ongoing help for users when they need it.

 My clients include banks, law firms, technology companies, educational institutions, architecture firms, engineering firms, and government ministries.
 I’m comfortable working with everyone in an organization, from clerical staff to the corporate suite.